Chakradhar-M/data-explorer-tool/README.md

 I have participated in over 10 Power BI data competitions.
 In the beginning, I used to explore datasets manually, noting down everything in a book with a pen.
 As I continued participating in these competitions, I realized that **data exploration** is an essential part of the process.
 Instead of performing this manually, I started writing Python scripts to automate the process for each competition.

-One day, I came across **Streamlit** and the concept of **data apps**, and that's when I had the idea to create a tool that automates data exploration for various datasets.
+I came across **Streamlit** and the concept of **data apps**, and that's when I had the idea to create a tool that automates data exploration for various datasets.
 This tool would help me save time and would be extremely useful to anyone who wants to quickly get insights from a dataset.

 ---

 ## Features

-- **Upload a file**: Users can upload a dataset(csv/xlsx) and the tool will automatically start analyzing the data.
+- **Upload a file**: Users can upload a dataset(csv/xlsx) and start analyzing the data.
 - **Quick Data Analysis**: The tool performs basic data exploration, such as displaying column types, summary statistics, and the first few rows of the dataset.
-- **Handle Missing Values**: It offers simple solutions to identify and handle missing values.
-- **Data Type Detection**: Automatically detects data types for each column and helps you with type conversion if necessary.
 - **Intuitive Interface**: The interface is simple and user-friendly, with easy-to-understand controls for data exploration.

 ---